rvwoens/centos-laravel-stack/README.md

 set up nginx for php-fpm and prepare for multiple virtual hosts with the sites-enabled/sites-available pattern

 #### 11 laravel
-Actually no laravel project is installed, but everything is prepared for adding a zero-downtime-deployment project using the ```addzhost``` command
+Optionally it can install a default laravel project with zero-downtime-deployment project using the ```addzhost``` command

 #### 12 redis
 Optionally install redis

 #### Finally
 logout as root.
-At this moment the server is ready for project deployments but none is deployed yet.
+At this moment the server is ready for project deployments.

 ### extra utilities in ~/bin